lil-brumski/BrumSkyOS/README.md

 * 5. Reading data from files.
 * 6. Creating folders.
 * 7. Renaming of folders.
-* 8. Deletion of folders
+* 8. Deletion of folders.
+* 9. Checking of current time.

 ___Made by David Tamaratare Oghenebrume, a Computer Engineering student of *Rivers State University*, Port Harcourt, Nigeria.___